-predicted at shallow depths (≤ 1.3 m), which corresponds to the depth of the wetting front at this section (~ 1.3 m) at the time of failure (Fig. 11a and Fig. 12a).
-Similarly, near the mid-slope section (D-D) and slope crest (E-E), larger displacements were predicted at ≤ 1.3 m, also corresponding to the wetting front depth of ~ 1.1 m when the failure occurred (Fig. 11b and Fig. 12a).
-Both the maximum wetting front depths (~ 1.1 to 1.3 m) and the depths at which larger displacements were predicted by the model (≤ 1.3 m) are close to the sliding depth of ~ 1.5 m estimated at the site during field investigation (section 2), which further validates the model prediction.
+The advancing wetting front also resulted in increased slope displacements, as illustrated in Fig. 12a, where the direct association between rainfall and displacement can be seen in the three sections within the slope, near the road cut (C-C\), mid-slope (D-D\) and slope crest (E-E\) (Fig. 12c).
+Near the road cut (C-C\), larger displacements were predicted at shallow depths ( $\leq$ 1.3 m), which corresponds to the depth of the wetting front at this section (~1.3 m) at the time of failure (Fig. 11a and Fig. 12a).
+Similarly, near the mid-slope section (D-D\) and slope crest (E-E\), larger displacement.
+Were predicted at $\leq$ 1.3 m, also corresponding to the wetting front depth of ~1.1 m when the failure (Fig. 11b and Fig. 12a).
+Both the maximum wetting front depths (~1.1 to 1.3 m) and the depth is at which larger displacements were predicted by the model ( $\leq$ 1.3 m) are close to the slidin. depth of ~1.5 m estimated at the site during field investigation (section 2), which further validate x m del prediction.

-Further, relatively larger total displacements were predicted closer to the road cut compared to the other sections of the slope and the total displacements can be seen to increase non-linearly with increasing proximity to the road cut (Fig. 12c).
-The displacement at this section was predicted to increase to 221, 217 and 193 mm at 0, 0.3 and 0.8 m depths respectively with continued infiltration after the failure, although suction at these depths had not fully dissipated (Fig. 11a and Fig. 12b).
-Such large displacements despite the presence of suction suggest that the landslide was not triggered alone by the infiltration-induced loss of shear strength.
-Instead, the landslide was induced by a combined rainfall-road effect, where the rainfall infiltration created a weaker zone with low suction at shallow depths of <1.7 m above the road cut, and the presence of the steep road cut promoted the failure by allowing the upslope soil mass to slide, resulting in large displacements at the road cut.
+Further, relatively larger total displacements vere predicted closer to the road cut compared to the other sections of the slope and the total displacements can be seen to increase non-linearly with increasing proximity to the road cut (Fig. 12c).
+The displacement at this section was predicted to increase to 221, 217 and 193 mm at 0, 0.3 m and 0.8 m. dep by with continued infiltration after the failure, although suction at these depths had not fully discipated (Fig. 11a and Fig. 12b).
+Such large displacements despite the presence of suction suggest unat the landslide was not triggered alone by the infiltration-induced loss of shear strength.
+Instead, the landslide was induced by a combined rainfall-road effect, where the rainfall infiltration created a weaker zone with low suction at shallow depths of $\leq 1.7$ m above the road cut, and the presence of the steep road cut promoted the failure by allowing the upslope soil mass to slide, resulting in large displacements at the road cut.
 Similar results were also reported by Guadagno et al. (2003) where the authors found that the presence of discontinuities in the hillslopes created by road cuts promoted shallow landslides by imparting kinematic freedom to the upslope materials.
 The results of this study are also in line with the study by Holcombe et al. (2016), where the authors revealed that the slope cuttings in the hillslope can shift the failure surface towards the face of the cut, ultimately decreasing the factor of safety and causing slope failures.